 Identify every potential touch point of a patient’s journey with your practice.
-Do a patient walkthrough with one staff person focused on visual, another on smell, a third on auditory, and a fourth on kinesthetics.
-Then, brainstorm how to make the patient’s experience even better.
+Do a patient walk-through with one staff person focused on visual, another on smell, another on auditory and another on kinesthetics.
+Now brainstorm how do we make this experience with us even better?

-For example, when a patient puts down their deposit for surgery, thank them with a “goody bag” full of pre-surgery products to help with scarring and/or faster recovery.
+Everyone loves surprises, so how could you incorporate them into your practice?
+For example, when a patient puts down their deposit for surgery, thank them with a goody bag with pre-surgery products to help with scarring and/or faster recovery.

 Look at what your competitors are doing and do the opposite.
 Examples include: No wait or Starbucks is on us, “We want you happy guarantee,” give patients the morphed computer print outs and anything else you can think of that would differentiate you.